ezone

 Getting started with Flutter on a Mac

-Follow along to learn everything you need to do to set up your environment, build a Flutter based app, put it into source control and publish it to the App Store and Google Play.
-Along the way you will need some third party tools and services and while the ones used in the examples will hopefully the simplest set of tools you can feel free to make other choices.
-We have published hundreds of apps for the App Store and Google Play, and will cover wider topics regarding publication and continuing distribution of your app.
-The first of those is about licenses and it is in this first article.
-Don't skip it!
+Follow along to learn everything you need to set up your environment, build a Flutter-based app, put it into source control, and publish it to the App Store and Google Play.
+Along the way you will need some third-party tools and services.
+The ones used here are chosen to be the simplest viable set, but you are free to make other choices.
+We have published hundreds of apps for both stores and will cover wider topics around publication and ongoing distribution.
+One of those topics — licenses — appears in this very first article.
+Don't skip it.

 Details